mariadb-corporation/Developer-Examples/orders/README.md

+# Attention - Please Read!

+This application is no longer being maintained here.
+It has been moved to [**this repository**](https://github.com/mariadb-corporation/dev-example-orders).

 # Orders

 **Orders** is a web application written in [React.js](https://reactjs.org) and [Node.js](https://nodejs.org) that, backed by the power of the [MariaDB Node.js Connector](https://github.com/MariaDB/mariadb-connector-nodejs), introduces you to the power, performance, and simplicity of [MariaDB](https://mariadb.com/products/) by simulating online eCommerce (ordering) traffic.